jcerdenia/NiceFeed/README.md

 # NiceFeed

-## Forthcoming Updates – Dec 2021
-Sorry about all the unaddressed issues, but for the foreseeable future I only have time for and interest in occasional maintenance, not for any new features (unless they are small enough).
+## Status
+Sorry about all the unaddressed issues, but due to more important commitments this project is no longer being maintained.
 I started this as a casual personal project while learning to code, and I'm grateful for your interest and contributions.
-As always, pull requests are welcome.

-In progress:
-- Migration to RomeTools to support Atom feeds
-- Various bug fixes

 <hr>